shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Mother grumbled.

 “Don’t you know your history?
 The cats have previously come up that side.
 They have claws, they don’t need stairs.”
+Lemilay mimed cat claws.

 “Lemilay, daughter of the chieftess.
 How do you know that?”
 Mother growled.